 Next, notice the thoughts that are running through your mind.
 What are the fears you’re having?
 What’s the worst-case scenario playing out in your mind?
 What are the beliefs about yourself or others that are contributing to the anxiety?

 Pay attention to what other emotions are present besides anxiety.
 Often fear is linked with anxiety, but other emotions, such as hurt, anger, or sadness can influence the course your anxiety takes.
 Read through an emotions chart and identify what you’re feeling.

 Then begin to question the racing thoughts in your mind: where are they coming from?
 Do they come from a past fear or experience of embarrassment you had?
 Are they about the future and what could happen if you take a risk?
 How valid are they?
 Is this something that is possible, or is it an irrational thought based on a cognitive distortion?

 Finally, there comes a decision point – how will I choose to deal with my anxiety?
 I can choose to run away and avoid in order to experience that immediate relief.
 Or I can choose to run to the things I know that are good for me – greater awareness, support from my loved ones, and self-care.
 Ultimately, the foundational way we can conquer anxiety is to believe that we can survive it and act on that belief.

 I hope you choose to jump into the anxiety and fear and find that you will make it out on the other side.

 Are you exhausted by your constant sense of anxiety?
 Do you feel tied down by the paralysis and avoidance that work in tandem with anxiety?
 Do you feel hopeless about making it out?
-At Restored Hope, we would love to help you experience freedom from your struggles with anxiety and depression.
-Our Novi and Ann Arbor counseling offices are currently taking clients, and we’d love to talk with you about setting up your first appointment.
-Give us a call at 734.656.8191 or fill out the form here to talk with someone today.
+At Restored Hope, I would love to help you experience freedom from your struggles with anxiety and depression.
+My Ann Arbor counseling office is currently taking clients, and I’d love to talk with you about setting up your first appointment.
+Give me a call at 734.656.8191 or fill out the form here to talk today.